Advance your knowledge while bringing valuable strategies and lesson plans back to your classroom.

 Payment by check may be mailed to

 *Note: Please make checks payable to Merrimack College.
 When registering for the course, you will have the option of paying via credit card.
-Please note a convenience fee.
+Please note you will need to know your student ID to pay online.

 Withdrawals and Refund Policy